brian-wastle/Channel-Hopper/README.md

 - [Links](#Links)

 ## Installation
+Run 'npm i' in your terminal to install all dependencies.

 If you wish to contribute to this application, the following frameworks/npm packages will be required:

 - Node.js - To download the latest version of npm, on the command line, run the following command: